Refractive Errors in Children

 What are refractive errors?

 Hyperopia.
-Commonly known as farsightedness, hyperopia is the refractive error in which an image of a distant object becomes focused behind the retina, either because the eyeball axis is too short, or because the refractive power of the eye is too weak.
+Commonly known as farsightedness, hyperopia is the refractive error in which an image of a distant object becomes focused behind the retina.
+This happens either because the eyeball axis is too short, or because the refractive power of the eye is too weak.
 This condition makes close objects appear out of focus and may cause headaches, eye strain, and/or fatigue.
 Squinting, eye rubbing, lack of interest in school, and difficulty in reading are often seen in children with hyperopia.

 Eyeglasses or contact lenses may help to correct or improve myopia by adjusting the focusing power to the retina.